 2) Starve away 30% of the accessories.
 We Americans love our stuff.
 We are the “super-size me” culture, to include the super-sized amount of stuff we collect and somehow feel the need to display.
 Editing accessories to a meaningful and impactful minimum will make the accessories themselves more beautiful and the room itself lighten up and come alive.
 There will still be a plentiful feast for the eye to enjoy, but it will no longer be forced to gorge.

 3) Learn to Push The Plate Away.
 I designed a truly beautiful room for a client once.
 They loved it.
 I loved that they loved it.
 But, over time as I returned to their home for other project work, I saw this room slowly fill with what seemed like every plant known to man, some even on plant stands.
 It became a jumbled greenhouse, not the warm and beautiful room they had initially told me they craved to entertain family and friends.
 This space would not beckon to a single human occupant….only philodendrons and ferns.
 Too much of a good thing is…too much.

 4) Exercise moderation.
 You can have it all…just not all in the same room.
 Even though you inherited it, got a steal on it, paid a fortune for it, just bought it or have had it forever, sometimes the best thing one can do in design is show restraint.
 Find new locations for things.
 Make selected furnishings the star of the space, but not too many stars or you risk a bloated show.

-Good luck my svelte friend on your journey to lighten up.
-Trimming down may be painful during the process….but think of how good you’ll look…in your “new” home once you do.
+Good luck, my svelte friend on your journey to lightening up.
+Trimming down may be painful during the process…but think of how good you’ll look…in your “new” home once you do.